stanbar/stellot/README.md

 Zaufany" as an identification provider, with the assumption that every eligable voter is registered there.
 The total number of vote tokens should be limited to total number of eligable voters.
 I assume that this number is publictly available in the day of election.
+In consequences everyone is able to verify that there were no more token issued.
+Vote token exchanging is permited intentionally, and treated as a feature.
+It's no different from traditional election system that some people deleage thier vote decision to one family member.
+Here it's possible to send the token and let the receiver to perform vote on thy behalf.
+This decition can possible allow unhealthly vote trading, but it is possible in traditional system anyway.
+Stellar is capable of limiting users who are eligable to receive tokens, but I decide to not use this feature, since authorization is allows to verify users who are able to issue token.

 ## Implementation description